-Related: Maltipoo Size Guide and Bernedoodle Size Guide.
+Related: Maltipoo Size Guide

-Toy Poodles usually reach their full height — about 10 inches at the shoulder — between six and seven months.
+Toy poodles usually reach their full height — about 10 inches at the shoulder — between six and seven months.
 However, they will continue to fill out and gain weight for several months afterward.

-Related: Goldendoodle Size Guide.
+Related: Schnoodle Size Guide.

 At What Age Does a Toy Poodle Stop Expanding in Size?

-Because of this ongoing time of growth, toy Poodles are not considered fully grown until they are about a year old.
+Because of this ongoing time of growth, toy poodles are not considered fully grown until they are about a year old.
 They continue to fill out and gain weight during these last few months, even though they do not usually grow taller.

 How Does This Compare With Other Poodle Types?

-The other Poodle varieties are, of course, much bigger than toy Poodles.
-Standard Poodles stand at a minimum of 16 inches at the shoulder when fully grown but may get up to 27.
+The other poodle varieties are, of course, much bigger than toy poodles.
+Standard poodles stand at a minimum of 16 inches at the shoulder when fully grown but may get up to 27.
 They may weigh anywhere from 38 to 70 pounds.

-Miniature Poodles, meanwhile, average between 10 and 15 inches at the shoulder when fully grown.
+Miniature poodles, meanwhile, average between 10 and 15 inches at the shoulder when fully grown.
 As a result, they usually weigh between 10 and 20 pounds.

 At What Age Do Toy Poodles Reach Sexual Maturity?

-Most dogs reach sexual maturity between six and nine months old, and the Poodle is no exception.
-You can expect toy Poodles to be sexually mature (males and females) by about six months.
+Most dogs reach sexual maturity between six and nine months old, and the poodle is no exception.
+You can expect toy poodles to be sexually mature (males and females) by about six months.

 If you plan to spay or neuter your dog, your veterinarian may want to wait until they are a bit older, usually between nine and eleven months old.
 Some vets think it is healthier to fix dogs only once their growth plates have closed to ensure proper bone development.

-However, remember that your toy Poodle will reach sexual maturity long before then, so it is important to keep them separated from other intact dogs to avoid unintentional pregnancy.
+However, remember that your toy poodle will reach sexual maturity long before then, so it is important to keep them separated from other intact dogs to avoid unintentional pregnancy.

 What Do Adult Toy Poodles Look Like?

-Adult toy Poodles are usually between four and six pounds and stand 10 inches (measured at the shoulder).
+Adult toy poodles are usually between four and six pounds and stand 10 inches (measured at the shoulder).
 They have a square, stocky build, and even proportions.
 Their coat, which sheds very little, is curly, and they have shaggy ears that hang low beside their head.

 Related: Silver Standard Poodle Guide.

-Reaching the upper limit of height and weight is an indicator that your toy Poodle is an adult.
+Reaching the upper limit of height and weight is an indicator that your toy poodle is an adult.
 If you are still unsure, you can always ask the opinion of your vet.